5/10 So, don’t tell anybody about this, but I think Martin Scorsese might be a little nervous about dying.

-In the end, Sheeran’s nurse clearly doesn’t know who Jimmy Hoffa was, and is only pretending to humor her patient.
+At the end, Sheeran’s nurse clearly doesn’t know who Jimmy Hoffa was, and is only pretending to humor her patient.
 I don’t know who Hoffa was either.
-When the priests asks Sheeran if he feels anything, and he says he does not.
+When the priest asks Sheeran if he feels anything, and he says he does not.
 And I don’t either.

 Leopold Knopp is a UNT graduate.
 Like Reel Entropy on Facebook, follow it on Twitter and Instagram and support it on Patreon.
 You can reach me at email@example.com.